LidkeLab/LidkeLab.github.io/_pages/Courses/BiophysicsFall2024.md

 ### Lab and Office Hours

-Tentatively: Monday and Wednesday at 16:00-17:30 in PAIS 1160,2015,2409 The logistics and scheduling of lab experiments will depend on the number of students and the modules under study.
+Monday and Wednesday at 15:30-16:45 in PAIS 1140, 2409
+The logistics and scheduling of lab experiments will depend on the number of students and the modules under study.

 ---

 ### Overview

 This course is designed to provide a flexible biophysics curriculum for undergraduate and graduate students from a range of majors and degree programs including Physics and Astronomy, Optics, Engineering and Biomedical Science.
-This is not a lecture based course, it is instead organized around a selection of guided study modules that cover a wide range of topics in biophysics, microscopy and spectroscopy.
+This is not a lecture-based course, it is instead organized around a selection of guided study modules that cover a wide range of topics in biophysics, microscopy and spectroscopy.
 Many modules have a significant laboratory component.
 The course can be taken for 1 to 3 credits where each credit requires three modules (9 modules required for 3 credits).
 The class may be taken twice for up to a total of 6 credits.

 There is no required text for the class.
 Many reference resources will be listed or linked in each module.